-$$Optimize(All Experiments \cap Observer) = Physics \tag{1}$$ and is meant to summarize the thesis of this work as a single line.
-The set intersection symbol $\cap$ is used to indicate that the observer measures or produces a fraction of all possible experiments, and the information which encodes this choice, when optimized, entails the model of physics.
+$$Optimize(All-Experiments \cap Observer) = Physics$$ (1)

+It is meant to summarize the thesis of this work as efficiently as possible, and not as a literal mathematical equation.
+The set intersection symbol $\cap$ is used to indicate that the observer and the experiments share a common ground in that their intersection produces the elements of a message of realized experimental contributions, and the information which encodes this message, when optimized, entails the fundamental physics.